-Timescale Information & Activities January 2024 onwards Y9 Options Information shared via school website and through assemblies in school.
+Timescale Information & Activities January 2025 onwards Y9 Options Information shared via school website and through assemblies in school.
 Students should investigate the range of optional subjects on offer and begin conversations with teachers to find out about the qualifications available.
-March 2024 onwards Guidance Interviews Students will meet with senior leaders to discuss their preferred choices and receive guidance as to their most appropriate curriculum given their strengths and future aspirations.
-Y9 Parents' Evening (8 th Feb) An opportunity for students, parents and carers to review progress with subject teachers.
-April 2024 Y9 Options Evening (w.c.
-15 th April) Students and parents/carers meet with staff to confirm and submit final choices.
+February 2025 onwards Guidance Interviews Students meet with senior leaders to discuss their preferred choices and receive guidance as to their most appropriate curriculum given their strengths and future aspirations.
+Y9 Parents' Evening An opportunity for students, parents and carers to review progress with subject teachers.
+March 2025 Y9 Options Evening Students and parents/carers meet with staff to confirm and submit final choices.